 The island of Puerto Rico was still recovering from the destruction caused by Hurricane Maria when a Magnitude 6.4 earthquake shook the island.
 As of this taping, Puerto Rico was hit by a 5.3 quake.
 Yet, despite these natural disasters Sarah Ratliff, owner of Purple Coqui tours and a resident … Read more Read moreCaribbean and Atlantic Experiences

 I sat at the edge of the little fishing boat, peering down into the clear Bahamian sea to spot my husband.
 Under the water, I could make out his shape as he took careful aim with his Hawaiian sling.
-A moment later, he rose to the surface of the water … Read more Read moreCaribbean and Atlantic Social Responsibility
+Read moreCaribbean and Atlantic Social Responsibility

 The island of St. Maarten (Sint Maarten) is the common denominator in the stories of two different families whose lives were changed when they landed on the Caribbean island.
 Join us to hear why St. Maarten was the backdrop to their positive life transformations.
 First, we’ll speak to Erik and … Read more Read moreCaribbean and Atlantic Transformative